ballerina-attic/websocket-integration/README.md

 [![Build Status](https://travis-ci.org/ballerina-guides/websocket-integration.svg?branch=master)](https://travis-ci.org/ballerina-guides/websocket-integration)
-# WebSockets
+# WebSocket
 [WebSocket](https://tools.ietf.org/html/rfc6455) is a computer communications protocol that allows you to open an interactive communication session between the user's browser and a server.
-With WebSockets, you can send messages to a server and receive responses based on events without having to query the server for a response.
-Ballerina language has built-in support for creating services with WebSockets.
+With WebSocket, you can send messages to a server and receive responses based on events without having to query the server for a response.
+Ballerina language has built-in support for creating services with WebSocket.

-> This guide showcases how you can use WebSockets to develop an interactive web application and build the application server using Ballerina language.
+> This guide showcases how you can use WebSocket to develop an interactive web application and build the application server using Ballerina language.

 The following are the sections available in this guide.